mit-orcd/orcd-docs-edit/docs/recipes/many-jobs.md

 However, if a user submits too many jobs in a short time period, even with a job array, it will still slow down the Slurm scheduler.
 The maximum number of jobs per user on the cluster is set to be 500, so that there are not too many jobs are queueing in a time peiriod.
 It is good for a user to submit up to 500 jobs with a job array.

 ???
-Number of jobs of an array
+"Number of jobs of an array"
     On this page, the word job means either an invividualy job or a task in a job array.
-For ecample, submitting a job array with 100 tasks means submitting 100 jobs.
+For example, submitting a job array with 100 tasks means submitting 100 jobs.

 When a user needs to run a program for more than 500 times, it is recommended to combine serial execution and/or parallel execution with job array.